 6. U.S. Travel Association’s IPW® in Anaheim, CA

 IPW showcases the best of the U.S. and works to strengthen the country’s reputation as a leading travel destination.
-This event is the U.S.’s biggest inbound travel industry trade show, resulting in nearly $5 billion in travel into the country.
+This event is the U.S.’s biggest inbound travel industry trade expo, resulting in $5.5 billion in travel into the country.

-Planning is underway for the 2019 event, and if 2018 is anything to go by, it’ll be a big one!
-According to IPW, the 2019 event will feature more than 1,300 exhibitors and over 6,000 attendees, including 1,300 domestic and international buyers.
+Planning is underway for the 2021 event, and if 2019 is anything to go by, it’ll be a big one!
+Expect thousands of exhibitors and attendees, including domestic and international buyers.

 To prepare for the show, exhibitors and attendees can use the IPW Online Marketplace for virtual networking and pre-event research.

-U.S. Travel Association’s IPW will run from June 1 to 5, 2019 at the Anaheim Convention Center in Anaheim.
+The 2021 U.S. Travel Association’s IPW will run from September 18 to 22 at the Las Vegas Convention Center in Las Vegas, Nevada.